DayreaverDoesThings/Needle-Shell/README.md

 ## About

 **Needle** is my first ever coding project.
-It’s a simple, customizable command-line shell designed to execute a handful of essential system commands. **Needle** is specifically built for Arch Linux, offering a streamlined way to interact with your system using commands like `ls`, `pwd`, `pacman`, `mkdir`, and `cd`
+It’s a simple, customizable command-line shell designed to execute a handful of essential system commands. **Needle** is specifically built for Arch Linux, offering a streamlined way to interact with your system using commands like `ls`, `pwd`, `pacman`, `mkdir`, and `cd`.

 **Commands:**
 - `help`: Display command list.